goossaert/kingdb/doc/kingdb.md

 ###Compaction

-You can trigger a compaction process to compact all the data and make the database smaller.
+You can trigger a compaction process to compact all the data and make a `Database` smaller.

     kdb::Status s = db.Compact();
     if (!s.IsOK()) cerr << s.ToString() << endl;